jonayet-nur/Stream-Vibe/README.md

 # Stream_Vibe Website
-This is  the websit of stream-vibe website.
+This is  the website of stream-vibe website.

 [visit the website]( https://jonayet-nur.github.io/Stream-Vibe/)